Consultant – Clinical & Radiation Oncologist

 Frequently Asked Questions (FAQs)

-Can Blood Cancer Be Inherited?
+Can Blood Cancer Occur Without Family History?

-Is Blood Cancer Curable?
+Is Blood Cancer Hereditary?